ClusterHQ/flocker/docs/experimental/zfs-on-coreos.rst

 The easiest way to do this is to create a ZFS pool in a file::

-    mkdir -p /opt/flocker
+    sudo mkdir -p /opt/flocker
-    truncate --size 1G /opt/flocker/pool-vdev
+    sudo truncate --size 1G /opt/flocker/pool-vdev
     zpool create flocker /opt/flocker/pool-vdev

-(For the adventurous who wants to try running ZFS on a block device, try shutting down your VM, attaching a new disk, booting the VM, running the commands above again, skipping the first two lines and replacing ``/opt/flocker/pool-vdev`` with the block device of the new disk, e.g. ``/dev/sdb``.)
+(For the adventurous who wants to try running ZFS on a block device, try shutting down your VM, attaching a new disk, booting the VM, running the commands after ``gentoo/startprefix ...`` again, then run the last command above, replacing ``/opt/flocker/pool-vdev`` with the block device of the new disk, e.g. ``/dev/sdb``.)

 You can now inspect the state of the ZFS pool with ``zpool status``::